qzc438/ontology-llm/README.md

 Answer: You can simply combine these two parts together.
 We decompose this into two parts to make it easy to debug any issue that may occur in the database storage.

 - Why I find a slight difference for each run?
-Answer: It is because: https://community.openai.com/t/run-same-query-many-times-different-results/140588
+Answer: It is because https://community.openai.com/t/run-same-query-many-times-different-results/140588

 - How do I use the file `run_series_conference.py`?
 Answer: Please uncomment the following code in the file `run_config.py`.